 - By default, itembank assessments will Use Item Settings.

-- By default, the Digital Notepad is available for students in their toolbar during the assessment.
+- By default, the Digital Notepad and Strikethrough are available for students in their toolbar during the assessment.

 - Enable will turn on the tool and make it available to use for all items.